5-Step Guide To Gender-Fluid Tech Job Descriptions (+Free Checklist)

 This article was updated on 8th December 2021.

-If you are a recruiter or hiring manager in the technical recruitment space and are wondering why most men (or women) are applying for your organization’s open positions, here’s a hint for you.
-Look at the language in your tech job descriptions.
+If you are a recruiter or hiring manager in the technical recruitment space and are wondering why mostly, men (or mostly, women) are applying for your organization’s open positions, here’s a hint for you.
+Look at the language used in your tech job descriptions.
 Chances are, the wording is more biased toward one gender than you realize.

-Whether you believe it or not, language matters and words have an impact on both genders in the workplace.
-According to the Language Matters report by LinkedIn:
+Whether you believe it or not, language matters, and words have an impact on both genders in the workplace.
+These are the global numbers, and they don’t lie.

 The Civil Rights Act of 1964 prohibits recruiters from overtly soliciting a preferred gender in their job descriptions.
 However, research shows gender wording in tech job ads exists, which leads to gender inequality in the workplace.

 Here is a 5-step guide to creating gender-fluid tech job descriptions:

 Step 1: Be mindful of your word choice